mcp-best-practice/mcp-best-practice/docs/contribute.md

 ## Recognition

 Contributors are recognized through:

 - Attribution in commit messages and release notes
 - GitHub contributor graphs and statistics
 - Community acknowledgment in documentation

 ---

-Thank you for contributing to the MCP Best Practices Guide!
-Your efforts help the entire MCP community build better, more reliable integrations.